biya-coin/biyaliquid-docs/.gitbook/developers-native/query-chain/auth.md

 ## Using HTTP REST

-### Fetch account details associated with an biyaliquid address such as the account's address, sequence, or pub\_key
+### Fetch account details associated with an biyachain address such as the account's address, sequence, or pub\_key

 ```ts
 import { ChainRestAuthApi } from '@biya-coin/sdk-ts'